marcomuser/conformal/README.md

 ### Submission

 The `Submission` type represents the result of form validation and provides a clean interface for handling both successful and failed validation results.
-This is the type that the `submission()` method returns from `parseWithSchema`.
+This is the type that the `submission()` method returns from `parseFormData`.

 **Properties:**